amartin-carecloud/create-react-app/packages/react-scripts/README.md

 When you're ready to check if your contribution is working as designed the next thing you need to do is create a new app with the custom script.
 The `create-react-app` package accepts a `--scripts-version` argument which allows us to define the custom script package we want to use in order to build our new application.

+This argument should be an NPM located on a local or remote registry.
+For local development I recommend you run [Sinopia](https://github.com/rlidwka/sinopia)

+### Create a new ReactJS application using our custom script
 ```
 create-react-app --scripts-version @carecloud/react-scripts my-cool-app
 ```

-This argument should be an NPM located on a local or remote registry.
-For local development I recommend you run [Sinopia](https://github.com/rlidwka/sinopia)

 #### Developing Node Packages Locally